Insomniac Games: Sony acquisition (2019–present)

 At the PlayStation 5 reveal event on June 11, 2020, Insomniac announced two new games: Marvel's Spider-Man: Miles Morales, a spin-off to Marvel's Spider-Man, and Ratchet & Clank: Rift Apart.
 The former was a launch title for the PS5, released alongside a remaster of the original Marvel's Spider-Man for the console in November 2020.
 The latter released on June 11, 2021, exclusively for the PS5.

 On September 9, 2021, at the PlayStation showcase event, Insomniac announced a sequel to Marvel's Spider Man entitled Marvel's Spider-Man 2 would be released in 2023 for PlayStation 5.
 The company also announced the development of a standalone game, Marvel's Wolverine, likewise for the PS5.

-In December 2023, hackers from ransomware group Rhysida targeted Insomniac, threatening to release information if they did not pay 2 million dollars in bitcoin.
+In December 2023, hackers from ransomware group Rhysida targeted Insomniac, threatening to release information if it did not pay 2 million dollars in bitcoin.
 Insomniac refused to pay, and as a result, over 1.67 terabytes of data was leaked containing files, including an early release build of Marvel's Wolverine.
 The leak also contained Insomniac and Sony Interactive Entertainment data such as employees' personal information, past sales information, and plans for Insomniac through 2032.
 These included additional titles from Marvel, including a Venom-based game, as well as possible X-Men titles that would remain exclusive to the PlayStation platform through 2035.
-Players, developers, and publishers expressed sympathy for the leak, and Insomniac stated on social media that "We’re both saddened and angered about the recent criminal cyberattack on our studio and the emotional toll it’s taken on our dev team.
+Players, developers, and publishers expressed sympathy for the leak, and Insomniac stated on social media that "We're both saddened and angered about the recent criminal cyberattack on our studio and the emotional toll it's taken on our dev team.
 We have focused inwardly for the last several days to support each other."
 The studio intends to continue work on Wolverine, stressing that the leaked version was still from early in development.
-According to Rhysida, only 98% of the data they acquired was leaked, with the other 2% being sold, and their only motivation for the attack was for money.
+According to Rhysida, only 98% of the data it acquired was leaked, with the other 2% being sold, and its only motivation for the attack was for money.

-In July 2024, voice actors, motion capture employees and some other people employed by Insomniac who were member of Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA) members would begin a labor strike over concerns about A.I.
+In July 2024, voice actors, motion capture employees and some other people employed by Insomniac who were members of Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA) began a labor strike over concerns about A.I.

 Price announced his retirement as CEO in January 2025, to leave by the end of March 2025.
-His position will be filled jointly by Ryan Schneider, Jen Huang, and Chad Dezern as co-studio heads.
+His position was filled jointly by Ryan Schneider, Jen Huang, and Chad Dezern as co-studio heads.
+In April 2026, the studio renewed and expanded their office.